MiFinder

-Mifinder was an iPhone app currently available from 2012 to 2014.
+Mifinder was an iPhone app currently available from 2012.
 It was aimed at LGBT groups who share a common life experience, and used a mobile phone's Global Positioning System to locate users.

 History

-Mifinder was launched in November 2012 by a UK based company which created the app after working with diverse communities over a decade and found that there was no community-oriented application that allowed people from diverse ethnic, religious, sexual and disability backgrounds to find each other and actively make friends, and gain social support with other communities around them based on their location.
+Mifinder was launched in November 2012 by a UK based company which created the app after working with diverse communities for over a decade and found that there was no community-oriented application that allowed people from diverse ethnic, religious, sexual and disability backgrounds to find each other and actively make friends, and gain social support with other communities around them based on their location.
 Mifinder later expanded to include "Life Experiences" to help people such as wheelchair users to connect with one another.
 Mifinder evolved to specifically focus on life experiences as it is driven by the principle that people who have gone through similar experiences can have greater mutual understanding, and therefore can offer more support to one another.